xliu-11/xliu-11/README.md

 ----------------
 Systems Analyst
 ----------------
 I recently completed an immersive coding boot camp (Launch Academy), where I developed skills to become a full-stack developer.
-I am currently a Systems Analyst on the Software Development team at Good Measures, Inc. working towards becoming a Software Engineer.
+I am currently a Systems Analyst on the Software Development team at Good Measures, Inc. working towards becoming a Software Developer.

-* 🌍  I'm based in Boston*
-* ✉️  You can contact me at [xliu1108@gmail.com](mailto:xliu1108@gmail.com)*
-* 🚀  I'm currently working on [Pokémon Team Builder](http://pokemon-team-builder.herokuapp.com)*
-* 🤝  I'm open to collaborating on interesting projects

 ### Skills